Accessible streets and footpaths

 The braille trail, running from Reddacliff Place, down Queen Street Mall and on to Anzac Square, is a major aid for people with visual impairment navigating the CBD and, in an ongoing program, Council has also installed tactile street signs across Brisbane.

-Since 2009, Council has installed nearly 500 signs at locations requested by residents.
+Since 2009, Council has installed more than 520 signs at locations requested by residents.
 These locations include major CBD locations and intersections at South Brisbane, Spring Hill, Stones Corner, Fortitude Valley, Coorparoo and Sandgate.
 People with a disability tell Council they now feel much safer when crossing busy intersections.

 Tactile street signs are brightly-coloured rectangular metal alloy panels (60cm x 10cm), attached to pedestrian crossing signal poles.